PDF2QA Pipeline

 1. Overview

-The core objective of the knowledge base cleaning pipeline is to provide end-to-end information extraction, normalization, and necessary metadata generation services for raw documents provided by users, which often come in heterogeneous formats and contain high levels of informational noise.
+The core objective of the PDF2QA pipeline is to provide end-to-end information extraction, normalization, and necessary metadata generation services for raw documents provided by users, which often come in heterogeneous formats and contain high levels of informational noise.
 The extracted data can be directly used for RAG, pre-training, and various downstream tasks for large language models.
 Additionally, the pipeline converts the cleaned knowledge into a set of Multi-Hop QAs using a sliding window approach.
 According to experiments from MIRIAD, this QA-formatted knowledge significantly enhances the accuracy of RAG-based reasoning.

 The main workflow of the pipeline includes: